Water Quality Blog

 Aquarion's $150M PFAS cleanup won't finish until 2031.
 Meanwhile, 19 CT water systems exceed new EPA limits.
 What Fairfield County residents should do now.

-CT's Well Water Crisis Mirrors Its Foundation Crisis
+CT Well Water Crisis Mirrors Pyrrhotite

 Waterbury's Soft Water Makes Lead Pipes Worse